 A crash involving a passenger car and commercial truck is very different than a collision between two passenger cars.
 Whether involving a big rig, tractor-trailer, 18-wheeler, or other truck, accidents with trucks or commercial vehicles can result in significant injury or death.
 With weights of up to 80,000 pounds, large trucks can cause devastating impacts in head-on, T-bone, rear-end, or side-swipe collisions.
 Survivors of truck accidents are left with massive medical bills, lost wages, life-long pain and suffering, and permanent disability.

 If you or a loved one were injured in an accident caused by a large commercial truck, please contact our Kansas City truck accident lawyer as soon as possible.
 Our Kansas City truck accident lawyer is ready to listen to your concerns, answer your questions, and guide you through the complex legal issues that arise from truck crashes so you can recover the maximum amount and justice for your family.
 Call today at 816-203-0143, or fill out the contact form to request a free, no obligation consultation.

 Trucks Crashes Are Different Than Car Accidents

 Commercial truck crashes are different from ordinary car accidents for several reasons.
 Most obvious, trucks are much larger and heavier than cars and other passenger vehicles.
-When they collide with cars, commercial trucks can cause devastating damage and severe, life-threatening injuries.
+When trucks collide with cars, commercial trucks can cause devastating damage and severe, life-threatening injuries.

 In addition, truck accident cases often involve an employer company that owns the truck, has hired and paid the driver, and is responsible for the driver’s actions.
 Truck drivers must possess a commercial driver's license, are required to pass special tests and receive commercial driver training.
 If an accident occurred during the course of normal work, an employer may be held accountable for the acts of an employee driver.
 In addition, if the crash was caused by improperly stored cargo, poor maintenance or defective equipment, other parties may be liable, such as the company that loaded the cargo, the parties responsible for maintaining the truck, or the manufacturer of the equipment.